Wrestlemania 39: WWE start time, match card and how to watch in UK

 Full cards

-Undisputed WWE Tag Team Championships: The Usos (c) vs. Sami Zayn & Kevin Owens
+Undisputed WWE Tag Team Championships: Sami Zayn & Kevin Owens defeated The Usos (c) by pinfall

-Becky Lynch, Lita & Trish Stratus vs. Damage CTRL (Bayley, Dakota Kai & Iyo Sky)
+Becky Lynch, Lita & Trish Stratus defeated Damage CTRL (Bayley, Dakota Kai & Iyo Sky) by pinfall

-Braun Strowman & Ricochet vs. Street Profits vs. Alpha Academy vs. Viking Raiders
+The Street Profits defeated Braun Strowman & Ricochet, the Alpha Academy and the Viking Raiders by pinfall

 Night 2